-The National Children’s Bureau have been awarded a grant from the Department for Education to expand their work supporting schools to tackle homophobic, biphobic and transphobic (HBT) bullying.
-A new partnership between the Anti-bullying Alliance (ABA), Sex Education Forum (SEF) and Educational Action Challenging Homophobia (EACH) will deliver a programme of targeted support to over 350 eligible schools from March 2017.
+The National Children’s Bureau was awarded a grant from the Government Equalities Office to expand their work supporting schools to tackle homophobic, biphobic and transphobic (HBT) bullying.
+A new partnership between the Anti-bullying Alliance (ABA), Sex Education Forum and Educational Action Challenging Homophobia (EACH) delivered a programme of support to over 300 schools between April 2017-December 2018.

 To support a whole school approach to preventing and responding to HBT bullying

 To equip teaching and non-teaching staff with the knowledge, skills and confidence to tackle prejudice

 The programme worked to reduce incidents of homophobic, biphobic and transphobic (HBT) bullying in primary and secondary schools using two approaches:

 - Bespoke, in-school support to develop a whole school approach.
 Support was tailored to the individual needs of each school, allowing them to focus on their own priorities and work at an appropriate pace.

 - Staff attended training to increase their confidence and competence and were supported to share their knowledge with colleagues across their school with eLearning modules.